Marianne K. O'Callaghan

 Georgina Carmen Cuschieri was born on 2 August 1940 in Qormi, Malta.
 She married Ray N Anderson on 21 November 1959 at San Francisco, CA, USA.

 Georgina Carmen Cuschieri emigrated from Malta on 25 July 1947 to New York, NY, USA.
-She was listed in the 1940 US Census of Charles C. Cuschieri and Rose R. (?) in 1950 at San Francisco, CA, USA; age 54, retail lunch wagon proprietor.
+She was listed on a passenger list with Rose R. (?) on 25 July 1947 at New York, NY, USA; age 43, mother .
+Destination San Francisco, to father.
+Georgina Carmen Cuschieri was listed in the 1940 US Census of Charles C. Cuschieri and Rose R. (?) in 1950 at San Francisco, CA, USA; age 54, retail lunch wagon proprietor.
 Her married name was Anderson.
 Georgina Carmen Cuschieri was naturalized on 26 July 1960 at San Francisco, CA, USA.
+Georgina Carmen Cuschieri lived at 442 Avalon Dr, South San Francisco, CA, USA.
 She was a member of the Maltese American Social Club in 1996.
-Georgina Carmen Cuschieri lived at 442 Avalon Dr, South San Francisco, CA, USA.
 She was a member of the Maltese American Social Club in 2009.
-She lived in 2009 at 443 Avalon Dr, South San Francisco, CA, USA.
 Research: Hugo Fisher

 Ginny Fisher.